How to Choose an Architect in UK

 - Local directories

-- Local Chamber of commerce or local network meeting
+- Local chamber of commerce or local network meeting

 - Recommendation from your project manager